Ned Vaughn: Screen Actors Guild / SAG-AFTRA leadership

 In 2008, Vaughn campaigned to merge the Screen Actors Guild with the American Federation of Television and Radio Artists (AFTRA).
 Vaughn was elected to the SAG board in 2008 and became SAG 1st Vice President in 2010.
 During his tenure, Vaughn focused on uniting SAG and AFTRA.
 In January 2012, it was announced that a merger referendum would be presented to members of both unions.
 Merger opponents and SAG board members Martin Sheen and Ed Harris, along with former SAG president Ed Asner, filed a federal lawsuit to block the referendum, but the vote went ahead.
 When their case was dropped, Vaughn commented, "Dropping this frivolous lawsuit is the first good decision the plaintiffs have made."
 On 30 March 2012, the merger passed overwhelmingly, with 86% of AFTRA members and 82% of SAG members voting to create SAG-AFTRA, the largest union representing performers in the entertainment and media industries.
 Vaughn was the organization's founding executive vice president, serving as the second-ranking and only Republican national officer of the 160,000-member organization.

 Politics

 On 21 August 2013, Vaughn announced he would run as a Republican candidate for California's 66th State Assembly district, representing Los Angeles County's South Bay region.
 On the same day, he resigned his position as SAG-AFTRA executive vice president in order to focus on his Assembly campaign.
-SAG-AFTRA president Ken Howard remarked, "We may not have the same views on politics, but Ned is one of the finest leaders I've ever known.
-His decision to run for public office can only be a good thing for California.”
-Vaughn's decision to run was also praised by U.S. House of Representatives Majority Whip, Congressman Kevin McCarthy (R-Calif.), of Bakersfield, who said, "Ned Vaughn is the type of leader California needs: a proven problem-solver and an effective communicator who can give voice to millions of Californians who are tired of seeing our state fall behind."
 On 16 October 2013 Vaughn announced that he was withdrawing his candidacy.

 Personal life

 Vaughn married his wife, Adelaide, in 1997.
 They have five children and live in Augusta, Georgia.
-In announcing his State Assembly campaign, Vaughn cited his children's future as a primary reason for his entry into public service.